This Generation of Comedy Is Queer

 "Are we fucking performing, what's going on?" asks Lorelei Ramirez.
-It's a fair question — she's on Zoom with 19 other queer comics, and everyone is speaking at once.
+It's a fair question — they're on Zoom with 19 other queer comics, and everyone is speaking at once.

 "I want to come out as not understanding what we're talking about" says George Civeris a few minutes into the call, which PAPER orchestrated in a chaotic attempt to replace the photo shoot we'd originally planned for this year's digital Pride issue, featuring a portfolio of our favorite LGBTQ comedians.
 Cole Escola, Larry Owens, Patti Harrison, Matt Rogers, Ana Fabrega and Peter Smith have gotten into a conversation using the "toh-may-to, toh-mah-to" analogy to discuss superficial labels in comedy.
 "Being a comedian versus being a stand-up," Larry explains.
 "You know, people like to draw that little Mason-Dixon line."
 "And a tomato is a fruit, which is a euphemism for gay man," adds Alex English.